EricssonResearch/spindump/Format.md

 The other fields depend on the type of an event and connection.
 These fields can be provided:

+   * The field "tags" is a set of user-specified tags that may have been specified when Spindump was started.
+This can be used by the receiver to more easily determine what connection is being measured.
+If there are more than one tag value, they tag values are separated by commas.
    * The field "Left_rtt" specifies a measurement of a portion of the RTT between the measurement point and the initiator/client of a connection.
 The time is represented as a number of microseconds.
    * Similarly, the "Right_rtt" specifies the measurement portion towards the responder/server of a connection.
    * The field "Full_rtt_initiator" specifies the full RTT as meassured from a QUIC spin bit flips from packets from the client/initiator of a connection.